jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   Note that the implementation will disable other LSP formatters.
-If you want to fix the file with both ESLint and Prettier at the same time, see the [wiki](https://github.com/jose-elias-alvarez/nvim-lsp-ts-utils/wiki/Setting-up-other-formatters) for instructions on setting up `eslint_d`, which supports this.
+If you want to fix the file with both ESLint and Prettier at the same time, see the [wiki](https://github.com/jose-elias-alvarez/nvim-lsp-ts-utils/wiki/Setting-up-other-formatters) for instructions on setting up `eslint_d`, which supports running both at once.

 ## Setup